 Google Ads accounts do not need to be migrated.
-Your Merchant Center account determines which CSS your ads are associated with.
+Your Merchant Center account determines which CSS your ads and free listings are associated with.
 If you use product data from a Merchant Center account that is associated with a specific CSS for any campaign in any Google Ads account, that campaign is considered to belong to the associated CSS.

 If you migrate a Merchant Center account from Google Shopping to another CSS, note the following: